 A mixed use housing and medical destination for people with intellectual disabilities and seniors

-HDA created a curriculum of training and technical assistance readiness for navigators and assisters in Illinois, so that when the Obamacare marketplace opened in 2013, resources were there to help people get covered.
+Uncertainty about whether the Supreme Court would uphold the Affordable Care Act, and whether Illinois would establish a health insurance exchange, led to delays in preparing for marketplace operations.
+One important need involved training of people to assist consumers in the process of obtaining coverage under the new plans.
+We created a curriculum of training and outreach readiness for navigators and assisters in Illinois, so that when the Obamacare marketplace opened in 2013, resources were there to help people get covered.
+Continue reading “ACA Enrollment Training”

 The Affordable Care Act was the most sweeping reform of the U.S. healthcare system since Medicare, potentially opening a path to care for millions of Americans.
 How many of them were in Illinois?
 Who would be eligible for affordable, guaranteed health coverage in 2014, where did these people live, and how would they access coverage?
 Policymakers, providers, and citizens wanted to know.
 We created this data-mapping project at Illinois Health Matters to illustrate the potential impact of the ACA on uninsured Illinoisans.